TrevorTheAmazing/LemonadeStand/README.md

 As a developer, if I don’t know what Lemonade Stand game is, I will play the game online for a bit to get familiar with the gameplay.

-(10 points): As a player, I want my daily profit or loss displayed at the end of each day, so that I know how much money my lemonade stand has made.
-I also want mytotal profit or loss to be a running total that is displayed at the end of each day, so that I know how much money my lemonade stand has made.

-(25 points): As a player, I want the basic Lemonade Stand gameplay to be present.

 DONE - (5 points): As a developer, I want to make good, consistent commits.
 DONE - (5 points): As a player, I want the ability to make a recipe for my lemonade, so thatI can include x-amount of lemons, x-amount of sugar, and x-amount of ice.
+DONE - (10 points): As a player, I want my daily profit or loss displayed at the end of each day, so that I know how much money my lemonade stand has made.
+I also want mytotal profit or loss to be a running total that is displayed at the end of each day, so that I know how much money my lemonade stand has made.
 DONE - (10 points): As a player, the price of product as well as weather/temperature should affect demand, so that if the price is too high, sales will decrease, or if the price is too low, sales will increase, etc.
 DONE - (10 points): As a player, I want each customer to be a separate object with its own chance of buying a glass of lemonade, so that how much lemonade is purchased and how much a customer is willing to pay will vary from customer to customer.
 DONE - (10 points): As a player, I want a weather system that includes a forecast and actual weather, so that I can get a predicted forecast for a day or week and then what the actual weather is on the given day.